 I will wear an N-95 mask with a washable cover to care for you and your baby.
 I ask that you also wear a mask which covers your nose and mouth, as well.

 With all the information about Covid 19, I wanted to let you know what I do to keep you and your baby safe.
-There should be no difference in protecting you and your baby during this time.
-A virus is a virus and a newborn has little immunity.
-So, infection control is always priority one.
-As an RN, I have always been keenly aware of effective measures against infection.
+I have received both doses of the Phizer vaccine (12/30/20 and 01/20/20)and all of the available boosters as well as the latest vaccine.
+As an RN, I am always keenly aware of effective measures against infection.
 I will continue to follow all safety protocols recommended by the CDC/WHO.
 Please call me anytime you have any questions or concerns.

 Office Visits: I ask that you text me when you arrive so you can come straight in and walk straight to my office.
 You never have to put your baby down until you get in my office. when it's time to go, check out is in my office and you leave through the back hallway.
 You never have to register or wait in a waiting room.